MiroJ/AvatarUpload/README.md

 ### Run the example ###

-To try the functionality you must:
+To run the project you must:
 1. Restore all NuGet packages.
-2. Search the project code for *"ToDo"* and address each of them.
+2. Search the project code for `ToDo` and address each of them.
+At least go to these files:
+   - *site.avatar.css*
+   - *AvatarController.cs*
 3. Just run the project.

 Click on the Avatar Upload item in the navigation bar (top menu), and use the buttons on the page